zsiki/Find-GCP/README.md

 burnt effect, use grey paper to print the aruco codes.
 The second figure below shows the original black/grey marker and the marker on the image.
 Thanks to the adaptive thresholding in the ArUco module, grey and black can be separated.
+*adjust* can also be used to reduce the effect of white burnt in.

 ![burnt in effect](samples/burnt.png)